terminal-overflow/personal-assistant/README.md

 # Python Personal Assistant
 ## Personal Assistant Information
 ---
 This personal assistant uses speechrecognition to convert STT and uses pyttsx3 for TTS.
-The purpose of this program is to help you with certain tasks on your computer or just to get information for you.
+The purpose of this program is to help you with certain tasks on your computer or to get information for you.

 ### Note
 This program is only available for OS X computers at this moment in time.